fofsinx/OtterAI/README.md

 - 📝 Line-specific comments on code changes
 - 🤖 Auto-fix suggestions with new PRs
 - 🎯 Project-specific guidelines
-- 🚫 Skip review functionality with special PR titles or descriptions
+- 🚫 Skip review functionality with special PR titles or descriptions or labels (skip-review)

 ![✨ CoriAI](/static/pr-description.png)